-The school, then, is the first stage on which the social and relational approaches acquired in the early affective contacts are rehearsed.
-Upon starting school, the process of partial separation from the parents is consolidated: for the first time, the child is put in a position where he must compare his own and others' experience, and can learn to go beyond egocentric and subjective viewpoints (Programmi 1985).
-Drawing on the baggage of prior personal experience, the child learns to dialog in a new way with adults and peers having different roles and functions (the teacher in lieu of parents, classmates in lieu of siblings).

-At school, moreover, others' expectations and the rules for getting along multiply and become more complicated: the child knows he must adapt to the new context, "reconstructing" a new image of himself as pupil (Carugati & Selleri, 1996).
-This triggers a partial "dismantling" of the ways that the child has hitherto used and heard used in order to talk to people, to tell them about things, to ask, to explain, and to deal with others, gradually making room for those which are "institutionally appropriate".
-At home and at school, two images of the child are formed, separately: the "filial" image and the "school" image, which inevitably merge together, seeking a conformation, in the personality of the child (cf. Liverta Sempio & Marchetti, 1995).
+School, then, is the first stage where the social and relational approaches acquired in the early affective contacts are rehearsed.
+Upon starting school, the process of partial separation from the parents is consolidated: For the first time, children are put in a position where they must compare their own with others' experience, and can learn to go beyond egocentric and subjective viewpoints (Programmi, 1985).
+Drawing on their prior experience, children learn to dialog in a new way with adults and peers having different roles and functions (the teacher in lieu of parents, classmates in lieu of siblings).
+At school, others' expectations and social rules multiply and become more complicated: Children know they must adapt to the new context, "reconstructing" a new image of themselves as students (Carugati & Selleri, 1996).
+This triggers a partial "dismantling" of the ways that the child has hitherto used and heard in order to talk to people, to tell them about things, to ask, to explain, and to deal with others, gradually making room for those that are "institutionally appropriate".
+At home and at school, two images of the child are developed separately: the "filial" image and the "school" image, which inevitably merge together in the personality of the child (Liverta, Sempio & Marchetti, 1995).

-In all of this, a fundamental role falls to the teacher, who serves as a "hinge between the experience and the family culture of the individual and the experience and culture of a larger segment of society" (Bombi & Scittarelli, 1998, p.53): taking up where the parental relationship leaves off, the educator assumes the role of the third caregiver who is expected to recognize the child's feelings, process them and render them in a form which is more supportable for the child.
-A positive relationship with the teacher, marked by affection, closeness, and exchange of communication, becomes a factor that protects against the developmental risks associated with problematic family situations as well as with school experiences that are seen as negative, either in terms of academic success (Pianta & Steinberg, 1992) or of conduct and peer relationships (Hughes, Cavell & Jackson, 1999).
+In this scenario, a fundamental role falls to the teacher, who serves as a "hinge between the experience and the family culture of the individual and the experience and culture of a larger segment of society" (Bombi & Scittarelli, 1998, p.53): Taking up where the parental relationship leaves off, the educator assumes the role of the third caregiver who is expected to recognize the child's feelings, process them and present them in a form which is more bearable for the child.
+A positive relationship with the teacher, marked by affection, closeness, and exchange of communication, becomes a factor that protects against those developmental risks associated with problematic family situations as well as with negative school experiences either in terms of academic failure (Pianta & Steinberg, 1992) or in terms of misconduct and peer relationships (Hughes, Cavell & Jackson, 1999).